julienreszka/julienreszka/notes/Dos-and-donts-of-growing.md

 Exceptional customer service is crucial for business growth.
 Prioritize customer satisfaction by actively seeking feedback, addressing concerns promptly, and continuously improving your products or services based on customer needs.

-#### Don't: Ignore Customer Feedback
+#### Don't: Let customer attrition increase

-Ignoring customer feedback can hinder your growth.
-Negative feedback provides valuable insights that can lead to improvements.
-Disregarding customer opinions may result in a decline in satisfaction and, ultimately, revenue.
+If you loose customers you might overproduce and have to sell at a discount.
+Avoid customer attrition by providing excellent customer service and maintaining a positive reputation.

 ## Trades